-From August 2002 to April 2003 the General Accounting Office (now Government Accountability Office) conducted a review of contractor support in a number of locations in the Persian Gulf region and the Balkans.52 As of the close-out date of that report the GAO found only the Army had developed substantive guidance for dealing with contractors.
+Persian Gulf region and the Balkans.
+As of the close-out date of that report, the GAO found only the Army had developed substantive guidance for dealing with contractors.
 GAO found that DoD acquisition regulations do not require specific contract language to cover overseas deployments or possible changes in deployment locations for contractor employees.
-Of

-183 contractor employees preparing to deploy to Iraq to support an Army Infantry Division some did not have deployment clauses in their contracts.
+Of 183 contractor employees preparing to deploy to Iraq to support an Army Infantry Division, some did not have deployment clauses in their contracts.
 At sites visited in Bosnia, Kosovo, and the Persian Gulf, GAO found contract oversight generally adequate; but noted inadequate training among staff responsible for overseeing contractors, and a limited awareness by some field commanders of contract activities taking place in their area.

 The GAO review found that DoD could not quantify the totality of support that contractors supply to deployed forces around the world.
-GAO also found that, with a single exception, DoD and its contracting activities had not identified those contractors that provide mission essential services and, where appropriate, developed back-up plans to ensure essential services will continue if the contractor should become unavailable (despite the fact that DoD Directive 3020.37 requires a risk analysis/mitigation planning process).
+GAO also found that, with a single exception, DoD and its contracting activities had not identified those contractors that provide mission essential services and, where appropriate, developed back-up plans to ensure essential services would continue if the contractor should become unavailable (despite the fact that DoD Directive 3020.37 requires a risk analysis/mitigation planning process).

-This review of traditional concerns and some recent developments in the area of "contractors on the battlefield" while hardly comprehensive should provide a basis for assessing some of the concerns expressed about civilian contractors in proximity to combat in the light of recent experience.
+This review of traditional concerns and some recent developments in the area of "contractors on the battlefield," while hardly comprehensive, should provide a basis for assessing some of the concerns expressed about civilian contractors in proximity to combat in the light of recent experience.
 The remainder of the paper will review selected examples of recent contracting experience and attempt to determine if traditional concerns are valid and what additional issues may have become important.
 This will be followed by an analysis of the most pertinent contracting issues.